alfy32/school/cs-5050/hw4/code/results/README.md

 *?1 The recursive seems to be at a slope that is slightly less then the dynamic.
 So It might pass a very large numbers.*
 *?2 2^20 is a projection.
 I don't have enough results to be sure.*

+This data shows the the FFT is in fact faster.
+I think there are possible optimizations that would make some run faster than others at times.
+But in the end the slope is the main concern in this analysis.